Mountainwatch | Matt Wiseman

 Bonus Terrain: While some excellent terrain also lies just beyond the boundaries of the resort, such as backcountry spot menacingly known as ‘The Paralyser’, some equally exciting runs can be found within the resorts nooks and crannies, best suited for those advanced skiers who want to feel like they’re earning their turns without necessarily doing so.

 I’d be remiss if I failed to mention the multiplicity of terrain parks on offer at Perisher.
-The place is among many other things, a freestyle (read: park rat) skiers paradise, with five terrain parks, Australia’s only Superpipe, a mini half pipe and two rider cross courses.
+The place is among many other things, a freestyle (park rat) paradise, with five terrain parks, Australia’s only Superpipe, a mini half pipe and two rider cross courses.

-Short of describing the intricacies of the Slopestyle park myself, and falling dismally short, instead check out the line professional snowboarder Marcus Kleveland took through it last season below:
+Short of describing the intricacies of the Slopestyle park myself, and falling dismally short, instead check out the line professional snowboarder Marcus Kleveland took through it during the 2017 season below:

 In addition to boasting some of the most reliable snow in the country on account of its high elevation.
 Perisher also has a vast multi-million dollar snowmaking system consisting of 271 snow guns.